 Create a Project Manifest File

 All projects that import files from other projects must have a project manifest file.
-A project that does not reference any files outside of itself does not need a project manifest file.
+If your project doesn’t already have a manifest file, you can create one.

 To import projects, specify them in the manifest.
 There are two methods of doing so: locally and remotely.